devopsspiral/devopsspiral.github.io/_posts/2020-04-10-robotframework-service-fe.md

 # Content
 #

 title: "Intro to Vue.js.
-Testing on kubernetes - rf-service frontend."
+Testing on kubernetes - rf-service frontend"
 teaser: "In this article I'm showing my first steps in Vue.js by adding simple frontend to the existing rf-service."
 header:
   background-color: "#4472c4"